julczka/todont-app/README.md

 - `build` builds your app and outputs it in your `dist` directory
 - `test` runs your test suite with Web Test Runner
 - `lint` runs the linter for your project

-## Tooling configs

-For most of the tools, the configuration is in the `package.json` to reduce the amount of files in your project.

-If you customize the configuration a lot, you can consider moving them to individual files.